cpulvermacher/time-travel/README.md

 ## Limitations
 - Only Chrome support (for now)
 - Only JavaScript is affected by the extension.
 - The extension does not work in iframes with the `sandbox` attribute
-- Some apps require a ticking clock and may break when setting a static date

 ## Installation
 Get it from the Chrome Web Store: https://chrome.google.com/webstore/detail/time-travel/jfdbpgcmmenmelcghpbbkldkcfiejcjg

+## Build
 To build and use a local version:
 - Download this repository
 - Run `npm run build`